akdenizcse/pl-evaluation-elixir/template.md

 # Elixir

 ##  History of Elixir:
-  José Valim was created Elixir programming language 9 years ago.
+  José Valim was created Elixir programming language in 2011 and first release in 2012.
 Elixir is highly influenced by ERLANG and RUBY.
 So, he took the best features of Erlang and Ruby for the language that he wants to create.
 Also, other programming language creators were influenced by the elixir, like Lisp Flavored Erland(LFE).
 Elixir is a dynamic, concurrent, functional language works on Erlan VM(BEAM).
 Elixir use of everything the Erlang VM provides and enables higher extensibility with macros and polymorphism.
 ##  Why was Elixir invented?
   Before José Valim created elixir, he's job was to improve the RUBY on Rails framework performance.It means jose valim know the week sides of the RUBY.
 The real problem of RUBY was the RUBY was not designed good enough to solve concurerency Problem.
 So he developed language with high-concurrency and low-latency language.
 ##  Why shall we use Elixir?